JANUARY 20TH, 2022

 With network-based health coverage, you don’t always know what you’re getting.
 You probably don’t have access to all of the pricing information from providers, and you can’t easily access the rates your plan might negotiate with in- or out-of-network providers when your employees need care.
 There can be some hidden out-of-pocket costs, making it hard to predict what your team members might have to pay in the aftermath of a catastrophic event.

-Reference-based pricing provides you with clarity when it comes to costs and payments.
+Reference-based pricing health insurance provides you with clarity when it comes to costs and payments.
 Everyone can rest a little bit easier because you and your employees will know what to expect in terms of procedures and providers in your area.
 You can tailor your options to ensure your team is protected from the unexpected stress of surprise billing and the cost of catastrophic medical events.

 When an employee faces a hefty out-of-pocket expense, especially if it’s unexpected, it may increase the likelihood of bad debt.
 The chronic problems caused by bad debt in hospital systems create stress for medical providers, who frequently struggle to recoup costs after providing care.
 In turn, this can hamper their ability to serve their communities.
 Here are a few quick facts about America's bad medical debt problem.